-In addition, the Mukilteo Comprehensive Plan 2035 Utilities Element includes a section that discusses water and sewer utility service to Mukilteo by these other service providers and the importance of city coordination with these utility service providers to promote efficiencies.
+In addition, the Mukilteo Comprehensive Plan 2035 Utilities Element discusses water and sewer utility service to Mukilteo by these other service providers and the importance of City coordination with these utility service providers to promote efficiencies.

 VII.
 REVENUE SOURCES

 A requirement of the Six-Year CIP is to establish a funding plan that identifies and prioritizes the capital needs with available funding sources.
 The Six-Year CIP is to identify revenue sources that are reasonably expected to fund the capital facilities.